Online training for researchers

 Q2: Can I get an invoice addressed to my university?

-Yes: When you are booking the course, you can choose the option “I am ordering as company” and then enter the address of your university (you will need to provide the VAT number of your university as well — this is usually published online on the website of the university).
+Yes: When you are booking the course, you can choose the option “I am ordering as company” and then enter the address of your university (you will need to provide the VAT identification number of your university as well — this is usually published online on the website of the university).
 Then you will get an invoice that is addressed to your university.
 Should anything not look like you need it to be, please let us know and we will fix it: info@writingscientist.com.

 Q3: What are the payment options?